Sectarian violence: Northern Ireland

 For people who describe themselves as Protestant or Roman Catholic, a small majority of them appear to favour one of the two main political parties on either side: the Democratic Unionist Party or the Ulster Unionist Party for Protestants; and Sinn Féin or the Social Democratic and Labour Party for Roman Catholics.
 In each case, the percentage in the Northern Irish Life & Times Survey in 2015 was 57%.
 Roman Catholics are more likely to reject the label British (59%) than Protestants are to reject the label Irish (48%).

-Protestants are more likely to consider the British identity as the 'best' single way to describe themselves, at 67%, with Roman Catholics close behind at 63% who consider the best single way to describe themselves as Irish.
+67% of Protestants are more likely to consider the British identity as the 'best' single way to describe themselves, whereas 63% of Roman Catholics consider the best single way to describe themselves as Irish.
 There is an equal level of support for the more neutral Northern Irish identity, with 25% of people from each religion likely to choose that label as the best description.
 Over a third of people with no religion prefer to be described as Northern Irish.

 There are organizations dedicated to the reduction of sectarianism in Northern Ireland.
 The Corrymeela Community (in Ballycastle, County Antrim), operates a retreat centre on the northern coast of Northern Ireland to bring Catholics and Protestants together to discuss their differences and similarities.
 The Ulster Project works with teenagers from Northern Ireland and the United States to provide safe, non-denominational environments to discuss sectarianism in Northern Ireland.
 These organizations are attempting to bridge the gap of historical prejudice between the two religious communities.

 Although state schools in Northern Ireland are non-denominational, most Catholic parents still send their children to specifically Catholic schools or Irish-language medium schools, thus ensuring that state school students are almost wholly Protestant.
 There are some integrated schools and the Society of Friends (Quakers) have long been an advocate of co-education in terms of religion, operating the Friends' School in Lisburn (first established in 1774).